qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

   Paulis at the end of the circuit to set the output to :math:`\left\vert0\right\rangle^{\otimes n}`, up to a global phase

-The default settings produce the circuits in Ref [1]_.
+The default settings produce the circuits in Ref.
+[1]_.

 Let's look at how these options change the circuit.
 First, the default with Pauli layers between Cliffords and single-qubit Cliffords at the start and end: